Experimental Observation of Short-Range Magnetic Correlations in Amorphous Nb$_2$O$_5$ and Ta$_2$O$_5$ Thin Films: SR spectroscopy

 \section{$\mu$SR spectroscopy}

 Muon spin rotation/relaxation/resonance ($\mu$SR) is a technique similar to both electron spin resonance (ESR) and nuclear magnetic resonance (NMR).
 It enables the measurement of dynamic magnetic phenomena across a frequency range of $10^{3} - 10^{12}$~Hz \cite{Blundell2021}.
 In all experiments described afterwards, we used positive muons, $\mu^+$.
 The lifetime of a muon is approximately $\tau_\mu=2.2$\;$\mu$s.
-From the muon decay products
+From the muon decay products:

 only the positron, $e^+$, is measured.
 It is preferentially emitted along the direction of the muon’s spin.
 Typically several million $\mu^+$ are implanted into the material to be studied.
 The recorded time differential positron spectra, originating from a time ensemble of $\mu^+$ decays, of various positron detectors, allow to measure local static and dynamic magnetic fields in solids.
-A positron spectrum of detector $i$ takes the form
+A positron spectrum of detector $i$ takes the form:

 where $N_{i,0}$ gives the scale of measured positrons, $N_{i, {\rm bkg}}$ is a time-independent uncorrelated background, and $A(t)$ is the asymmetry function which is proportional to the muon spin-polarization.
+Since the detector arrangement is fully symmetric, a common asymmetry $A(t)$ has been used.

 For most $\mu$SR studies, the so called surface muons with an energy of about 4\,MeV are used.
-At this energy, the muon stops at a depth of a couple of 100\,$\mu$m, depending on the density of the material.
-At the Paul Scherrer Institute (PSI), a unique spectrometer operates with a beamline of moderated muons, allowing for energy tuning within the keV range \cite{Morenzoni2014, Prokscha_2008}.
-This LE-$\mu$SR technique is particularly well-suited for studying thin film samples, offering precise, depth-resolved measurements.
+At this energy, the muon stops at a depth of a couple of 100\,$\mu$m, depending on the density of the material and the technique therefore cannot be applied to characterizing thin films.
+At the Paul Scherrer Institute (PSI), a unique spectrometer operates with a beamline of moderated muons, allowing for energy tuning within the keV range \cite{Morenzoni2014, Prokscha_2008}, corresponding to a tunable depth range of $5-300$ nm.
+This LE-$\mu$SR technique is particularly well-suited for studying thin film samples, as is the case here, offering precise, depth-resolved measurements.